jamesrock/jamesrock/README.md

 Formerly freelance, now perm — I’m currently open to new opportunities.

 Currently based in Nottingham, I'm ideally looking for remote London-based roles — my intention is to be back down that way working on-site 5 days a week before too long.
-Whilst perm is very much my prefernece these days, I remain open to contract roles too.

 My full CV is available over at [jamesrock.me](jamesrock.me).